Hopf bimodules for bialgebroids: Categorical equivalences

 where we used \eqref{mist} in step two, the YD property \eqref{yd2} and the diagonal right coaction on the tensor product of YD modules in step three, and again \eqref{mist} along with \eqref{kran1} in the last step.
 In order to obtain a monoidal equivalence, verifying the hexagon (and square) axioms for the isomorphisms $\zeta_{U\otimes_A P, U \otimes_A Q}$ and the functor $U \otimes_A -$ is then a direct check, and therefore also for their inverses and the functor ${}^{\co\,U } \! (-)$, which proves the monoidality of the two functors. \item This now simply follows by the first part combined with Proposition \ref{resistente}. \end{enumerate} This concludes the proof. \end{proof}

-Finally, let us show that the monoidal equivalences from Theorem \ref{spielzeit} are actually equivalences of {\em (pre-)braided} monoidal categories.
-To start with, recall that the braiding in $\ydu$ reads as
+Finally, let us show that the monoidal equivalences from Theorem \ref{spielzeit} are actually equivalences of {\em (pre-)braided} monoidal categories, where $\ydu$, as mentioned before, is braided by the natural transformation in Eq.~\eqref{ydbraid}.

-commonly known as {\em (left-right) Yetter-Drinfel'd braiding}.
-As this braiding for a general left bialgebroid is not necessarily invertible (but is so if the left bialgebroid is a left Hopf algebroid and $U_\ract$ right $A$-flat such that $Q$ becomes a left Hopf-Galois module, in which case the inverse is given by $q \otimes_A p \mapsto q_- p \otimes_A q_+$), we sometimes underline this fact by calling the braiding a {\em pre-}braiding.

 Generalising the respective statement \cite[Thm.~6.3]{Schau:HMAYDM} for Hopf algebras, we can prove, by simultaneously assuming the existence of both a left and right Hopf structure on the same left bialgebroid in the sense of \S\ref{sokc}, that is, a left bialgebroid equipped with two different and invertible Hopf-Galois maps: